Crash Course: How to Write and Sell Your Personal Essay

 Class limited to 12.

-Biography: An award-winning essayist whose work has appeared in the Atlanta Journal Constitution, New York Times, Washington Post, The Guardian, Pacific Standard, Longreads, Atlanta Magazine, and elsewhere.
-Her essay “Borderline,” was named a notable essay in Best American Essays 2016 and “Identity: Lost and Found” received an honorable mention from the American Society of Journalists and Authors.
+Biography: Anjali Enjeti is an award-winning writer whose essays have appeared in the the Atlantic, the Atlanta Journal-Constitution, The Week, New York Times, Washington Post, the Guardian, Pacific Standard, Huffington Post, Longreads, Splinter, Atlanta Magazine, and elsewhere.
+Her essays have been twice nominated for Pushcart Prizes, twice named “notable” essays in Best American Essays 2016 and 2017, have been nominated for the Best of the Net 2017 and received an honorable mention in the first person essay category from the American Association of Journalists and Authors.
 She teaches creative nonfiction in the Etowah Valley MFA program at Reinhardt University in Waleska, Georgia, and is a board member of the National Book Critics Circle.

 Contact Information: firstname.lastname@example.org

 Class time: 10 a.m.-4 p.m.